HAMZA EL DIN 1929 -

 An answer began to form immediately in my mind.
 In those days I was

-part of the majority who were worried about nuclear holocaust, as well
+among the majority who were concerned about nuclear holocaust, as well

-as the minority who were already beginning to be worried about ecology.
+as part of the then-minority, who were beginning to be worried about

-planetary situation is becoming urgent.
+planetary situation is so urgent.
 "We now have the capability of

 destroying our planet, and we need all the wisdom we can get."
 And then